fsismondi/ioppytest-agent/README.md

 For running the agent you will need privileges on the machine, basically cause we need to open a virtual interface to tunnel the packets.

-The command for executing it will be provided to you by F-Interop web GUI,it should look something like this:
+The command for executing it will be provided to you by the GUI or AMQP broker sys admin, it should look something like this:

 ```
 sudo python -m agent connect  --url amqp://someUser:somePassword@f-interop.rennes.inria.fr/sessionXX --name coap_client